A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Batch Adaptation

-\method{Forward propagation} Apart from the shared encoder $f_e(\theta_e)$ above, several other meta-learning methods exploit the normalization statistics \cite{zhang2021adaptive,jiang2022domain} or domain prototypes \cite{dubey2021adaptive,kim2022variational} or source dictionary \cite{li2022plug} from the inner loop, allowing backward-free adaptation at inference time.
-Besides, some works incorporate extra meta-adjusters \cite{sun2022dynamic,hu2022domain} or learnable prompts \cite{zheng2022prompt,ben2022pada}, by taking the instance embedding as input, to dynamically generate a small subset of parameters in the network, which are optimized at the training phase.
-DSON \cite{seo2020learning} proposes to fuse IN with BN statistics by linearly interpolating the means and variances, incorporating the instance-specific information in the trained model.
-Following another popular meta-learning framework with episodic training \cite{li2019episodic}, SSGen \cite{xiao2022learning} suggests episodically dividing the training data into meta-train and meta-test to learn the meta-model, which is generalized to the entire training data for final test-time inference.
-The same idea is employed by \cite{zhong2022meta,xu2022mimic,segu2023batch} where multiple source domains are involved during training.
+\method{Forward propagation} Apart from the shared encoder $f_e(\theta_e)$ above, several other meta-learning methods exploit the normalization \tim{statistics \citep{zhang2021adaptive,bao2023adaptive}} or domain prototypes \citep{dubey2021adaptive,kim2022variational} from the inner loop, allowing backward-free adaptation at inference time.
+Besides, some works incorporate extra meta-adjusters \citep{sun2022dynamic} or learnable prompts \citep{ben2022pada}, by taking the instance embedding as input, to dynamically generate a small subset of parameters in the network, which are optimized at the training phase.
+DSON \citep{seo2020learning} proposes to fuse IN with BN statistics by linearly interpolating the means and variances, incorporating the instance-specific information in the trained model.
+Following another popular meta-learning framework \citep{li2019episodic}, SSGen \citep{xiao2022learning} suggests episodically dividing the training data into meta-train and meta-test to learn the meta-model, which is subsequently applied to the entire training data for final test-time inference.
+It is also employed by \citep{xu2022mimic,segu2023batch} where multiple source domains are involved during training.